 Unlike poison ivy, the five-fingered creeper doesn’t produce irritating oil, so you won’t have to worry about lung irritation if you burn leaves.

-However, you should avoid inhaling the fumes anyway because of the toxic carbon monoxide they can produce, which can cause suffocation and or even death in confined spaces.
+However, you should avoid inhaling the fumes of Virginia creeper anyway because of the toxic carbon monoxide they can produce, which can cause suffocation and or even death in confined spaces.